johannpinson/glsass/website/docs/exitcss.md

 ---
-id: architecture
+id: exitcss
-title: Architecture
+title: Architure & exitCSS
+sidebar_label: exitCSS
 ---

-## ITCSS
+## Concept from ITCSS

 ITCSS is a project architecture designed by
 [Harry Roberts](https://csswizardry.com/).
 The goal is to ensure a good